mila-iqia/mila-docs/docs/Userguide_python.rst

    conda activate <env>

-You are now ready to install any python package you want in this environment.
+You are now ready to install any Python package you want in this environment.
 For instance, to install PyTorch, you can find the Conda command of any version you want on `pytorch's website <https://pytorch.org/get-started/locally>`_, e.g: